By Dr Michelle Garnett and Prof Tony Attwood

 Where to from here?

-We have created a full-day presentation on the experiences of being autistic as a female* including the understanding and treatment of conditions that can be present for an autistic individual.
-We designed the event for parents, carers, professionals and autistic teenagers and women themselves.
+We’ve created online presentations on the experiences of being autistic as a female* including the understanding and treatment of conditions that can be present for an autistic individual.
+We designed the course for parents, carers, professionals and autistic teenagers and women themselves.

-For more information about autistic children and teenagers who have anxiety, depression or anger, we can recommend our event Emotion Management for Autistic Children and Teenagers which is available as on online course:
+For more information about autistic children and teenagers who have anxiety, depression or anger, we can recommend our our online course:

 Our brand-new event, Autistic Adults, is designed for autistic adults themselves, and those who love them, and includes the latest research and our own clinical wisdom what can be helpful to know and do.